 Here’s a video trailer for the book:

 “What’s the difference between Fretboard Theory and Guitar Theory For Dummies?”

 Guitar Theory For Dummies is basically a condensed rewrite of the Fretboard Theory series.
 If you’re on a budget, get the Guitar Theory For Dummies book.
 It includes some online audio and video clips.
 If you want more than that, get the Fretboard Theory books and follow the instructions to use them together with their online resources.
-If you want the most comprehensive instruction, get the Fretboard Theory video series.
+If you want the most comprehensive instruction, get the over-30-hour Fretboard Theory video series.